 Applications will only be accepted from the following universities:

 - American University of Beirut, Faculty of Arts & Sciences

 - Birzeit University Muwatin Institute for Democracy and Human Rights

 - Makerere University, Master of Arts in Human Rights

 - School of Public Policy at Central European University

 - Sciences Po Paris School of International Affairs

-The Open Society Internship for Rights and Governance is specifically tailored to invest in the next generation of leaders poised to pursue these ideas.
-The program takes a broad definition of human rights and governance that is inclusive of promoting fundamental freedoms, expanding public access to information, challenging inequalities through development and rights, and advancing approaches to ensuring transparency and accountability in a global context.
+The initiative combines practice, in the form of an internship, with a skills-oriented two-week seminar, to help prepare grantees for their future work.
+The program takes a broad definition of human rights and governance inclusive of promoting fundamental freedoms, expanding public access to information, challenging inequalities through development and rights, and advancing approaches that ensure transparency and accountability of state institutions.